codegarden13/Computer-UsageDensity/README.md

 # 'How' is the Usage of a Workplace ?
-## Goal: Dataset about a windows machine's usage.
+## Get a dataset about a windows machine's usage.

 This powershell will make a number from users and their last usage of that computer this year.
 We get a timespan, the user list and a magic factor.